Scroll Top

 What drives me is three things

-1. Professional experience – Having worked in and with large organisations for two decades in corporate communications, leadership development, and human sustainability roles, I’ve seen firsthand what a difference a healthy culture can make.
+1. Professional experience – Having worked in and with large organisations for two decades in corporate communications, leadership development, and people and culture roles, I’ve seen firsthand what a difference a healthy culture can make.
 I’ve worked with leaders and teams that have thrived, and those trying to survive.
 The risks of inaction are too great.

 2. My Dad’s experience – he was a Chief Financial Officer of a large international company for 18 years.
 He is now spending his retirement undoing the effects of chronic stress.
 We have had frank conversations about what he would have done differently.
 I’m driven to help others avoid the same experience.

 3. My own experience – I’ve had my own mental health challenges including burnout and anxiety.
 I also have ADHD and fibromyalgia.
 It’s been a steep learning curve, even with an honours degree in psychology!
-I’m sharing my experience to help normalise the mental health conversation and shine a light on recovery.
+I openly share my experience to help normalise the mental health conversation and shine a light on recovery.

 There are people in our network doing some awesome work in their workplaces to make it better – it is a privilege to support them.